Main Line (Seaboard Air Line Railroad): Current conditions

-As of 2022, much of the line is still in service, though it has been abandoned in some places.
+As of 2023, much of the line is still in service, though it has been abandoned in some places.

 At the north end, CSX still operates the line from Richmond to just north of Chester, which is now CSX's Bellwood Subdivision.

-The short segment of the S Line from Centralia (just north of Chester, Virginia) to Collier Yard (just south of Petersburg, Virginia) was abandoned by the Seaboard Coast Line shortly after the 1967 merger.
-The remaining track was connected to the A Line in an effort to consolidate the two lines on to the A Line though Petersburg.
-Some of the supports that once held the S Line's bridge over the Appomattox River are still standing on the northwest side of Petersburg.
+The short segment of the S-Line from Centralia (just north of Chester, Virginia) to Collier Yard (just south of Petersburg, Virginia) was abandoned by the Seaboard Coast Line shortly after the 1967 merger.
+The remaining track was connected to the A-Line in an effort to consolidate the two lines on to the A-Line though Petersburg.
+Some of the supports that once held the S-Line's bridge over the Appomattox River are still standing on the northwest side of Petersburg.

-CSX abandoned the S Line from Collier Yard to Norlina, North Carolina in 1987.
+CSX abandoned the S-Line from Collier Yard to Norlina, North Carolina in 1987.
 CSX sold the right of way to the states of Virginia and North Carolina in 2019.
 The states are doing preliminary work to rebuild the line for high-speed passenger service as part of the Southeast High Speed Rail Corridor.
+Virginia has since bought its portion of the line, and, as December 2023, North Carolina is negotiating a deal to buy the portion in their state.

-The S Line is still in service from Norlina, North Carolina to Savannah, Georgia.
+The S-Line is still in service from Norlina, North Carolina to Savannah, Georgia.
 This segment is now CSX's Norlina Subdivision, Aberdeen Subdivision, Hamlet Subdivision, Columbia Subdivision, and Savannah Subdivision.
 Amtrak still operates on this segment from Raleigh to Savannah.
-This is the only segment of the S Line that still carries regular passenger service.
+This is the only segment of the S-Line that still carries regular passenger service.